 The Sebewaing Water Tower Skycam provides a static view of Sebewaing and Saginaw Bay.
 It’s perfect for a grand overview of the weather heading west over the bay to the Upper Thumb.

-The Harbor Beach Harbor webcam can control where the camera is facing and offers preset views of the largest human-made harbor in North America.
+The Harbor Beach Harbor webcam can control where the camera faces and offers preset views of the largest human-made harbor in North America.
 (Now, if only they would clean it off from time to time)